17 Best Natural Medicines to Stop Allergies

-- Lifestyle changes such as avoiding exposure to cold air, using air purifiers, staying hydrated, managing stress, using a humidifier, regular cleaning, and washing linens frequently are also recommended.
+• Lifestyle changes such as avoiding cold air, using air purifiers, staying hydrated, managing stress, using a humidifier, regular cleaning, and washing linens frequently can help manage allergies.

 Common Allergy Symptoms